precice/precice.github.io/pages/community/precice-workshop-2023.md

 ## Get the poster - spread the word

-Help us gather researchers from your field and make the workshop even more relevant to you.
+Help us gather researchers from your field and make the workshop even more relevant to you (e.g., by sharing this [LinkedIn post](https://www.linkedin.com/posts/gerasimoschourdakis_precice-workshop-2023-activity-7006663153442803712-P0Gc)).
 Show your colleagues where you will be this February!
 Do you need high-quality prints?
 Just ask!

 <a href="material/flyers/precice2023-poster.pdf" title="preCICE Workshop 2023 poster on GitHub"><img src="material/flyers/precice2023-poster-thumbnail.png" alt="preCICE Workshop 2023 poster (png thumbnail)"></a>